Hudspeth County

 Fort Hancock Community Flood Knowledge Collection Project

-The County Judge, County Commissioner, and Emergency Management Coordinator are all interested in addressing flooding issues in this community, but there are no good traditional flood data sources available to accurately map, model, and communicate the current risks to the community.
+The County Judge, County Commissioner, and Emergency Management Coordinator are all interested in addressing flooding issues in this community, but there are no up-to-date traditional flood data sources available to accurately map, model, and communicate the current risks to the community.
 Fort Hancock does not show up in traditional risk analyses anywhere as being at risk for flooding, but they are flooding almost every year from smaller, flash-flood events.

-The project will include the following components:
+The project included the following components:

-- Exploration of simple tools to display
+• Exploration of simple tools to display information

 Pictured left to right: Nick Diaz, TAMU; Yifan Xu, UT; Dr. Keri Stephens, UT; Joanna MacKenzie, Hudspeth County Judge; Monty Dozier, TAMU AgriLife; and Jamil Moutran, Emergency Management Coordinator, Hudspeth County.